 Einstein published his theory of general relativity, in which he stated that gravitational fields cause distortions in the fabric of space and time.
 The theory remained controversial only until May 1919, when a total solar eclipse provided the perfect conditions to test the theory generally claiming that a supermassive object would cause a measurable curve in the starlight passing by it.
 Hoping to prove Einstein’s theory, Sir Arthur Stanley Eddington an English astronomer and physicist also famous for the Eddington limit (the natural limit to the luminosity of stars) took the opportunity.

-In 1921, Philipp Lenard, a Nobel Laureate in physics gave priority for “E=mc2” to Hasenöhrl most possibly because he was considered one of the prominent critiques of “Jewish physics”.
-But soon other physicists like Max von Laue quickly disprove those claims saying that Hasenöhrl only used calculation of Henri Poincaré and Max Abraham’s work on the inertia of electromagnetic energy to derive his calculation on cavity radiation.
-He gave the sole credit to Einstein for establishing the inertia of all forms of energy, who infact was the first to understand the deep implications of equivalence in relation to relativity.
+Since then, there have been numerous debates on who came up with the formula first.
+In 1921, Philipp Lenard, a Nobel Laureate in physics gave Hasenöhrl the credit for “E=mc².”
+But soon other physicists like Max von Laue disprove those claims, saying that Hasenöhrl only derived his calculations from the works of Henri Poincaré and Max Abraham’s work on the inertia of electromagnetic energy to derive his calculation on cavity radiation.

 1. About Einstein’s first daughter